Vedantroy475/My-Project-for-Edunet-Internship/README.md

 ## Google Colab Link
 You can access the project notebook and its output in Google Colab using [this link](https://colab.research.google.com/drive/18VV0DSwpSBA2SrK7peF-Z9Sdt-PrOGDX?usp=sharing).

+## Dataset
+The dataset `loan_data_set.csv` contains the historical data used for training and testing the machine learning models.
+It includes information on applicants’ demographics, income, loan details, and credit history.

 ## Future Scope
 Future enhancements can include incorporating additional data sources, optimizing the algorithm for better performance, and expanding the system to cover multiple financial products.